tum-pbs/PhiML/docs/index.md

 ```bash
 $ pdoc --html --output-dir docs --force unifyml
 ```
-This requires PyTorch, TensorFlow and Jax to be installed, in addition to the standard Φ<sub>Flow</sub> requirements.
+This requires PyTorch, TensorFlow and Jax to be installed, in addition to the standard UnifyML requirements.

 ## Contributing to UnifyML